oscal-compass/community/MEMBERSHIP.md

 Changes to contributor roles must be approved by a vote of the Oversight Committee or a majority of the current project's Maintainers.

-## OSCAL-Compass Ecosystem
+## OSCAL Compass Ecosystem

-OSCAL-Compass also has a 'lab' GitHub organization for incubating new projects and hosting closely related projects from the community.
-If you are an OSCAL-Compass org member, you are implicitly eligible for membership in the related 'lab' Github org, and can request membership when it becomes relevant, by creating a PR directly or opening an issue against the 'lab' Github org community repo.
+OSCAL Compass also has a 'lab' GitHub organization for incubating new projects and hosting closely related projects from the community.
+If you are an OSCAL Compass org member, you are implicitly eligible for membership in the related 'lab' Github org, and can request membership when it becomes relevant, by creating a PR directly or opening an issue against the 'lab' Github org community repo.

-However, if you are a member of the 'lab' GitHub org but not of the OSCAL-Compass org, you will need explicit sponsorship for your membership request.
+However, if you are a member of the 'lab' GitHub org but not of the OSCAL Compass org, you will need explicit sponsorship for your membership request.

 ## Acknowledgements